Sup2point0/Assort/dict.md

 *[abstract]()*

 1. the day of the week in the Antarctican calendar.
-&ensp; *Children are taught the names of the septates from a very young age*
+&ensp; *Children are taught the names of the septates from a very young age.*
 > similar: weekday, weekend

 <details>